-The English Elective Group includes most courses taught within the Department of English.
-It allows students to pursue study in the areas of their interests.
+The English Electives group includes most courses taught within the Department of English.
+It allows students to pursue study in their areas of interest.

 Additional and Overlapping Requirements

-The Additional and Overlapping Requirements Group is designed to ensure that each student
+The Additional and Overlapping Requirements group is designed to ensure that students

-- studies at all levels of the curriculum,
+- study at all levels of the curriculum,

-- explores texts produced by different cultures in various historical periods, and
+- explore texts produced by different cultures in various historical periods, and

-- leaves the university with a portfolio of work that demonstrates his/her skill and accomplishments to instructors and potential employers.
+- leave the university with a portfolio of work that demonstrates their skill and accomplishments to instructors and potential employers.

 All English majors must complete the following within the 120 credits required for the degree.
 These requirements may overlap with English Major group requirements (see lists above), with General Education requirements, or with electives.

 - 3 cr.
-Literature of Social or Environmental Justice (Engl 340s series or Engl 352) (counts in General Education US Diversity Group)
+Literature of Social or Environmental Justice (Engl 340s series or Engl 352, 355, or 389; counts in General Education US Diversity Group)

-- 9cap cr. of study in English at the 400-level
+- 9 cr. of study in English at the 400 level

 - 9 cr. of English with a historical perspective (225-228, 237, 350, 353-354, 360s, 370s, 420)